 GOOGLE ANALYTICS

 This website uses Google Analytics, a web-analysis service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google”).
 Google Analytics uses cookies and similar technologies to analyse and improve our website on the basis of your usage pattern.
 The data accrued in this context may be transmitted by Google for analysis to a server in the USA and stored there.
-Should personal data be transmitted to the USA, Google has acceded to the EU-US Privacy Shield.
+Should personal data be transmitted to the USA, Google is bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.
 Your IP address will be abbreviated prior to the analysis of usage statistics, however, so that no conclusions can be drawn about your identity.
 For this purpose, Google Analytics has been extended on our website to include the code “anonymizeIP”, in order to guarantee an anonymised capture of IP addresses.

 Google will process the information so gained in order to evaluate your use of the website, to assemble reports on the website activities for the website operators, and to supply further services connected with website use and internet use.